-58We take a partial-equilibrium approach here and focus on the reaction of firms to changes in the RER.
+$^{^{53}}$ We take a partial-equilibrium approach here and focus on the reaction of firms to changes in the RER.
 While the impact of RER changes on wages is accounted for, we do not consider the feedback effect on expenditure E_T .
-We discuss potential ways to close the model in general equilibrium in the working paper version, Alfaro et al., 2020.
+In the Appendix we discuss potential ways to close the model in general equilibrium.

-59The blue dashed-dotted lines plot the effect of a 12.5% depreciation.
+54The blue dashed-dotted lines plot the effect of a 12.5% depreciation.
 The gray dashed lines lines correspond to the effects of a 25% appreciation.
-Figures 3 and 4 should be read similarly.
+Figures 5 and 6 should be read similarly.